 - The Client may get more results, if she can help the students with the selected technologies.
 The course personnel does not provide technical supervision.

 - The Client must evaluate the student team giving points and concrete feedback in three Project Reviews according to the Evaluation form.
 In the end of the review, the Client discusses the evaluation privately with the course personnel, who ensure fair evaluation.

 - The Client must provide necessary SW/HW unless it is already provided by Aalto University.
 Aalto IT provides the students with, e.g. many computer classes (Windows, Linux, Mac).

 - The Client can also promise other support to the team, e.g., a work room at their office, a development server, any necessary devices, arranging a project kick-off with pizza and coke etc.

-Aalto University has created a contract template that covers e.g. intellectual property rights (IPR) and confidentiality.
+Aalto University has created a project contract template that covers e.g. intellectual property rights (IPR) and confidentiality.
 The contract must be signed by the Client, student team members and Aalto.
 The students cannot be forced to sign any additional contracts.
-If some additional contracts are required for some very good reason, they must be mentioned in the proposal, and discussed with the students before choosing
+If some additional contracts are required for some very good reason, they must be mentioned in the proposal, and discussed with the student team members before choosing

-The Client must mention in the project proposal the chosen IPR model.
-There are two alternatives:
+The Client must mention the chosen IPR mode in the proposal.
+There are two options:

 When the project begins, the Client must

-- Fill the contact information, project name, and the correct IPR option to the template.
+- Fill the contact information, project name, and the correct IPR option to the contract template.

 - Use the company's digital signature system to collect all signatures OR give the signed contract to the student team (as a PDF), whose members will sign and send it to Jari Vanhanen (as a PDF).